ozexpert/toastr/README.md

+# forked

+to have is_opened check to prevent showing multiple notifications.

 # toastr
 **toastr** is a Javascript library for Gnome / Growl type non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.